-In higher-dimensional spaces the situation is more involved and much less is known about concrete, optimal point distributions.
-The topic has been intensively studied in the unit sphere, often taking as a criterium of optimality the minimization, in the spirit of \eqref{eq:intervalo}, of some energy such as the logarithmic energy (where absolute value in \eqref{eq:intervalo} is changed to Euclidean distance), the sum of the inverses of the mutual distances between the points or generalizations of that quantity where the distance is taken to an arbitrary power, see the foundational work \cite{Whyte1952}.
-A huge bibliography has been generated since then.
-It is impossible to make a comprehensive study but we mention some works such as \cite{RakhmanovSaffZhou1994,Brauchart2008,AlishahiZamani,BrauchartGrabner2015,BrauchartHardinSaff2012,HMS,BeltranMarzoOrtega,BeterminSandier2018,Lauritsen2021}, where the mentioned energies are considered and estimated, both from the theoretical and numerical points of view.
-Note that Smale's 7th problem from his celebrated list \cite{Smale1998}, which is wide open and was first posed by Shub and Smale in \cite{ShubSmale1993}, is precisely the generation of points in the usual $2$-sphere in such a way that the logarithmic energy is close to minimal.
-The actual minimizers are sometimes called elliptic Fekete points.
+In higher-dimensional spaces, the problem becomes significantly more complex, and far less is known about explicit, optimal point distributions.
+A substantial body of research has focused on the unit sphere, where optimality is often defined through the minimization of certain energies, in the spirit of \eqref{eq:intervalo}.
+In this context, the absolute value in the expression of the energy is replaced by the Euclidean distance, and various energy models are considered, such as the logarithmic energy, the sum of the inverses of the mutual distances, or, more generally, Riesz energies, where the distance is raised to an arbitrary power.
+Foundational work in this area includes \cite{Whyte1952}, and the literature has since grown extensively.
+While a comprehensive survey is beyond the scope of this paper, we mention some works such as \cite{RakhmanovSaffZhou1994,Brauchart2008,AlishahiZamani,BrauchartGrabner2015,BrauchartHardinSaff2012,HMS,BeltranMarzoOrtega,BeterminSandier2018,Lauritsen2021,marzo2025improvedlowerboundlogarithmic}, where the aforementioned energies are studied from both theoretical and numerical perspectives.
+Notably, Smale's 7th problem from his celebrated list \cite{Smale1998}, which is wide open and was first posed by Shub and Smale in \cite{ShubSmale1993}, concerns precisely the generation of point configurations on the usual $2$-sphere whose logarithmic energy is nearly minimal.
+In this setting, the actual minimizers are sometimes referred to as \emph{elliptic Fekete points}.

-In the last years, the interest for point collections in other spaces different from the sphere has increased, often centered in the projective spaces, see \cite{Pedro2023,Andersonetal2023,Lizarte,BFLG2025}, the flat tori \cite{Marzo2018,Borda2024}, the special orthogonal group \cite{Mitchell,BeltranFerizovic2020} or the Grassmannians \cite{Grass2023,Pedro2025}.
-The problem can also be studied in a general setting where the space is any compact set in $\R^n$, and some celebrated results such as the so-called poppy seed bagel theorem are known, see \cite{BorodachovHardinSaff2019} for a complete monography.
+In recent years, interest in point configurations in spaces other than the sphere has grown significantly.
+Much of this attention has focused on projective spaces \cite{Pedro2023,Andersonetal2023,Lizarte,BFLG2025}, flat tori \cite{Marzo2018,Borda2024}, the special orthogonal group \cite{Mitchell,BeltranFerizovic2020}, and Grassmannians \cite{Grass2023,Pedro2025}.
+The problem can also be studied in a more general setting, where the space is any compact subset of $\R^n$.
+In this context, some celebrated results such as the poppy seed bagel theorem have been obtained; see \cite{BorodachovHardinSaff2019} for a comprehensive monograph.